Follow TV Tropes

 • Chapter 30, Gran Torino spots the lies of the train trio, two of them repeating almost synchronized the need to go to the bathroom.

 • Targeted to Hurt the Hero: Bakugo goes after Hatsume when he learns that she and Izuku are friends.
 While this does affect Izuku (albeit only serving to make him more pissed), it also ends up affecting Mina.
-Mina, as while Mina doesn't know Mei at all, since the cruel beatdown occurred immediately after she claimed he was a Paper Tiger, she's left all bark, leaving her with the horrified belief that Bakugo beat a fellow student half-to-death just to send a message to her.
+While Mina doesn't know Mei at all, since the cruel beatdown occurred immediately after she claimed he was a Paper Tiger and Bakugo promised to prove that he isn't, she's left with the horrified belief that Bakugo beat a fellow student half-to-death just to send a message to her.

 • Taught by Experience: